MATLAB-Graphics-and-App-Building/Customizable-HTML-Button/README.md

 <img src="images/button_example.png" width="200">

 ## Example
-JavaScript buttons can be used on their own inside an app, or they can be used to create new composite components, such as a tab group, as shown below:
+Customizable HTML buttons can be used on their own inside an app, or they can be used to create new composite components, such as a tab group, as shown below:

 <img src="images/app_example.png" width="">